FACG6/AMiDEAST/README.md

 - I want to add a new student. so that they can apply to the courses.
 - I want to edit any student. so that I can restore any data that got wrong or forgotten.
 - I want to view a student so that I can access data and edit it.
-- I want to search for a student so that I can find any student easily and without
+- I want to search for a student so that I can find any student easily .

 ---